 Documentary • Reality

 Francis and Kaiora Tipene are the passionate proprietors of Tipene Funerals.
-This is a unique opportunity to look behind the scenes of their business and into this little-explored but vital service.
+This is a unique opportunity to look behind the scenes of their business and into this little-explored but vital service, where our culture's last taboo is being addressed with d

 The funnier, warmer side of death